The First Sort of Cold War

 Underthrow is not new, as during the previous century, Britain and the Russian Empire did very much the same things in the opposite.

-Appoint leaders the population didn't support, introduce products the people didn't want, pass laws which interfered in local practices and enforce their ways with power.
+They would appoint leaders the population didn't support.
+They would introduce products the people didn't want.
+They would pPass laws which interfered in local practices.

-Oblivious to the sensibilities of the local population, creating policies which were of no benefit to the nationals, the world was a chessboard for the Brits and Russians.
+Seemingly oblivious to the sensibilities of the local population, they would create policies which were of no benefit to the nationals.
+The world was a chessboard for the Brits and Russians.

 A chessboard where the Empires used real people as pawns.